pmhuizinga/GraphTool/readme.md

 # GraphTool

 ## Description
+There seems to be more and more need for information that is 'hidden' within an organization.
+Excel sheets, word documents, Confluence pages, etc.

 Easy to use to tool for small scale or ad-hoc graph analytics.
 Users should be able to add new nodes and edges fast and easy.
 Make inventory of entities and their relations
-Could be a knowledge graph
 Could be used as master data set
 Read data from multiple sources and transform into graph, sources can be: emails, jira, confluence, word documents, etc.
 Graphical interface using d3.js